Ethical Jams & Spreads: From Organic Peanut Butter To Vegan Chocolate Spread

 Is Rowse an ethical Jam & Spreads brand?

-Rowse sits below the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table and therefore does not qualify as an ethical brand.
-It performs well in areas such as Organic and Animal Welfare but falls short in environmental reporting and palm oil free status.
-As it does not meet the ethical benchmark, consult the Jam & Spreads Ethical Ratings Table to find brands that do.
+Rowse sits below the benchmark on The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table.
+While it performs well in animal welfare and organic sourcing, it falls short in several areas including Palm Oil Free, Fossil Fuels, Armaments, Irresponsible Marketing, and Political Donations.
+Consumers seeking brands that do meet the ethical benchmark can consult The GOOD Shopping Guide’s Jam & Spreads Ethical Ratings Table to find more responsible alternatives.

 Is Whole Earth an ethical Jam & Spreads brand?